 On the flip side, you can’t necessarily expect your job to fulfill all your personal passions.
 Consider this thought-provoking counterpoint to Jobs’s idea from author Miya Tokumitsu.
 She suggests that the “do what you love” mantra is a privileged point of view that most people can’t afford.

 Tokumitsu says this mindset breaks down the barriers between work and leisure to the detriment of workers.
 You should do what interests you, but you should remember that work is still work, not a 24/7 love-fest.
 And you should be fairly compensated for your hard work, even if it’s in a field that you love.

-By finding a balance between your personal passions and professional development, you can make the most of your liberal arts degree.
-Even if it takes a few years to figure out how.
+Perhaps you can’t love what you do all the time, but you should find something that aligns with your interests.
+By finding a balance between your personal passions and professional development, you can make the most of your liberal arts degree, even if it takes a few years to figure out how.

 For more thoughts on the role passion plays in choosing a major, check out this intriguing article.
 If you’re curious about the return on investment of college degrees, head to this guide with seven high ROI majors.

 Interested in refinancing student loans?Here are the top 9 lenders of 2022!

 |Lender||Variable APR||Eligible Degrees|

 |4.44% – 8.09%3||Undergrad & Graduate|

 |1.74% – 7.99%4||Undergrad & Graduate|